YarinAtias/PvP-Chess-GUI/README.md

 If you want to play there are 2 options.

-The first option is to play on the console where the pieces are represented by their first letter and in order to move a piece you need to input the start position and the end position. if you want to play this please open the chess directory, open the file named 'chess_console.py' and run it.
+The first option is to play on the console where the pieces are represented by their first letter and in order to move a piece you need to input the start position and the end position. if you want to play this version please open the chess directory, open the file named 'chess_console.py' and run it.

 The second option which is much cooler is to play the GUI version of the Chess where you play on an actual board and